Mabhuti Khenyeza: Playing career

-Thus far the player who made his name at Lamontville Golden Arrows will be remembered for his wonder goal against Chiefs arch rivals Orlando Pirates in November 2007, a goal he scored just nineteen seconds into the game.
+The player who made his name at Lamontville Golden Arrows is remembered for his wonder goal against Chief's arch rivals Orlando Pirates in November 2007, a goal he scored just nineteen seconds into the game.

 Ajax Cape Town

 Khenyeza moved to Ajax CT in 2008 after he fell out with Kaizer Chiefs coach Muhsin Ertugral.
 He arrive as a free agent and he was one of the top scorer of 2008–2009 season.
 At the end of the season left the club and signed for Mamelodi Sundowns.

 Mamelodi Sundowns

 Khenyeza became a regular first team player in the team.
 He had 10 goals and 9 assists in 57 games.

 Supersport United

 After leaving Mamelodi Sundowns for free in January 2012 he signed for Supersport United.
 In total he played 22 games for the club, fifteen as a starter.
 He scored four goals and provided three assists.

 Ajax Cape Town

 Khenyeza rejoined Ajax CT in January 2013.